gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 **You can update your data in DAGI by importing a new import file.** This file must have the two mandatory fields (_catalogNumber_ and _scientificName_).
 The other fields in the file can be either the same as previously imported or only the fields that have to be updated.
 It is up to you.

 During the new import, DAGI checks the **_catalogNumber_ value** to determine if a record is already present in the DAGI dataset, or if it is newly imported.
-- When the record is already present, all other attributes imported are updated (_scientificName_ too).
+- When the record is already present, all other mapped attributes are updated (_scientificName_ too).
-- When the record is new (new catalogNumber), the record is added to the records table with all imported attributes.
+- When the record is new (new catalogNumber), the record is added to the records table with all mapped attributes.

 <br>
 <div style="text-align: center;"><br>🔸<br></div>